gerritbruening/texthist/kafka/texthist-kafka.md

 Some important characteristics of the source code are documented in the following.

+### Line numbering
+The line numbering is easy to find (`N=7` etc.).
+Chapter headings come without explicit line numbering.
+But as they are always preceded by a page break, it can be concluded that the always appear in line `1` of the respective page.

 ### Page vs. paragraph breaks
 To get the correct paragraph structure from the data it is important to distinguish page from paragraph breaks:
 ```